-Ricardo Lopez’s nickname in Spanish was ‘El Finito,’ which translates as ‘The Fine One.’
-Sometimes a boxer’s nickname does not aptly reflect the nature of its bearer, but in Ricardo’s case, it does so to perfection.
+The nickname of all-time great Mexican pugilist Ricardo Lopez is “El Finito,” which translates to “The Fine One.”
+Sometimes a nickname does not aptly reflect the particular demeanor or comportment of a boxer, but in the case of Lopez, it does so to perfection.

-In the second, López found a home for several of his left hooks.
+In round two, López found a home for several of his left hooks.
 He threw them from seemingly too far away, but they still managed to land.
 The ones he threw parallel to the ground, almost in a sweeping motion, landed on Lin’s chest, violently jolting him backwards.
 The ones Lopez threw at an upwards 45 degree angle landed on Lin’s ribs.
 But the one that floored Lin for good landed perfectly on his chin.
 The referee didn’t even need to count; everyone knew it was over by the way Lin fell and then lay motionless on the canvas.

 ‘Finito’ López would proceed to rule the division for seven more years, in the process turning back all viable challengers.
-He became a two division champion in 1999 when he moved up to the light flyweight division and won the IBF title.
-He would retire undefeated, only the fifth world champion in history to do so, while able to boast of having never dodged a challenge.
+He became a two division champion in 1999 when he moved up to the light flyweight division and won the IBF title, and he would retire undefeated, only the fifth world champion in history to do so, while able to boast of having never dodged a challenge.
 Like Joe Louis, he fought 26 title fights in a row without tasting defeat.
 The lone blemish on his record, a technical draw with Nicaraguan Rosendo Alvarez in 1998, was promptly addressed in the rematch six months later with López earning a split decision win.